Aioros/packer/README.md

+Fork of https://github.com/nodegui/packer to allow Linux packaging on newer machines.

 # Packer 📦

 Packer is a npm module that allows you to package apps built with NodeGui or React NodeGui into a standalone executable.
 Packer works on Mac, Windows and Linux